marcoparello/CTF-Writeups/n00bzCTF-2024/Forensics/Wave.md

 ![](../images/wave-part-2.png)

-Unfortunately for me, `chall.wav` is corrupted.
-So, I used `filegrab.net`’s file download from url to download the wav file, as I was unable to download it directly from the link.
-I then opened `chall.wav` in `ghex`, as I need to manually uncorrupt `chall.wav` by modifying the hexadecimal code:
+Unfortunately for me, `chall.wav` was corrupted.
+Additionally, I couldn't find a way to download the `chall.wav` directly from my browser.
+So, I used `filegrab.net`’s file download from URL feature to download `chall.wav` onto my Kali Linux VM.
+I then opened `chall.wav` in `ghex`, as from my past experiences with forensics challenges where a file is corrupted, the fix was almost always changing the hexadecimal data of the file with the correct headers in order to uncorrupt the file.

 ![](../images/wave-part-3.png)

-Since `chall.wav` is a `.wav` file, I need to find the hexadecimal headers for `.wav` files.
-So, I searched `.wav file headers hex` on Google and found this from `https://soundfile.sapp.org/doc/WaveFormat/`:
+Since `chall.wav` was a `.wav` file, I needed to find the file signature for `.wav` files.
+So, I searched `.wav file signature` on Google and found this from `https://soundfile.sapp.org/doc/WaveFormat/`:

 ![](../images/wave-part-4.png)